Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

 Another method considered is fine-tuning LLMs to efficient tutoring strategies.
 However, supervised fine-tuning is hampered by the scarcity of tutoring datasets, as their collection is costly and poses ethical concerns~\cite{GPTforGood}. \citet{mathdial} adopt an inverted Wizard-of-Oz approach by asking human teachers to tutor GPT-simulated students to create a comprehensive dataset of high-quality tutoring sessions and show that fine-tuning LLMs on this dataset improves their pedagogy.
 Similarly, the CLASS framework~\cite{SPOCK} uses an LLM to generate a synthetic conversational dataset with student-tutor interactions to fine-tune a smaller LLM.
 However, the quality of these conversations is not evaluated, and is prone to hallucinations.
-Moreover, fine-tuning is expensive and restricts the LLM to the specific teaching style present in the training data, thus requiring multiple datasets for different pedagogical approaches.
+Additionally, fine-tuning is expensive and restricts the LLM to the specific teaching style present in the training data, thus requiring multiple datasets for different pedagogical approaches.
+LearnLM~\cite{learnLM,LearnLM2} alleviates this issue by integrating pedagogical instruction following tuning, but still heavily relies on synthetic data and a costly co-training process where LearnLM is trained alongside a generic LLM.
 The \texttt{Bridge} method~\cite{Bridge}, which we use as an inspiration for one of our baselines, uses an LLM to classify student errors and decide tutor interventions on the conversation history.
-Systems based on \texttt{Bridge} or CLASS let the LLM choose the tutoring strategy on its own, \textbf{assuming its ability to make pedagogically sound choices}.
-In contrast, our approach focused on letting learning scientists precisely control it.
+Systems based on \texttt{Bridge} let the LLM choose the tutoring strategy on its own, \textit{assuming its ability to make pedagogically sound choices}.

+In contrast, our approach focused on letting learning scientists control the tutoring behavior.
 To do so, we employ a structured pedagogical intent selection using a transition graph based on classified student states, enabling experts to constrain the model to more faithfully follow a given pedagogy over multi-turn conversations.

 Recent work reconsiders the CLASS framework from the point of view of alignment and tackles it using common alignment techniques such as RLHF~\cite{pedagogically_aligned}.
 However, the data are synthetically generated which leads to questionable quality and bias, and as for fine-tuning, the need for data is the main drawback of this technique.